Silent heart attack: What are the risks?

 - Family history of heart disease

 - High cholesterol

 - Lack of exercise

-Having a silent heart attack puts you at a greater risk of having another heart attack, which could be fatal.
-Having another heart attack also increases your risk of complications, such as heart failure.
+Having a silent heart attack increases the risk of having another heart attack, which could be deadly.
+Having another heart attack also increases the risk of complications, such as heart failure.

-If you wonder if you've had a silent heart attack, talk to your doctor.
-A review of your symptoms, health history and a physical exam can help your doctor decide if more tests are necessary.
+If you think that you've had a silent heart attack, talk to your health care provider.
+A review of your symptoms and health history and a physical exam can help your provider decide if you need more tests.